eloraiby/schizo/README.md

 ======

-Schizo is an embedded Lisp dialect aiming to simplify software complexity by extending Lisp with:
+Schizo is an embedded Lisp dialect aiming to simplify software complexity by modernizing Lisp with:
-* The Purity of Erlang.
+* Immutability.
-* Modernization of the lisp syntax, by making "C" style syntax sugarring.
-For now this is optional but recommended:
+* "C" style syntax sugarring.
+While this is optional, it is recommended:
-  - brackets "{}" with semicolumns ";" to write lists.
+  - brackets "{}" with semicolumns ";" for un-evaluated lists.
-  - Indexing using "[]".
+  - Indexing using square brackets "[]".
+* Parser control via "#[expr...]#":
-* Optional infix escape sequences for ease of reading.
+  - infix escape sequences for ease of reading.
+  - ...
 * Simple C++ foreign function interface.

 ------